Upper Gastrointestinal (UGI) Series

 The evening before the test, you may be asked to take a laxative to help clean out your intestines.
 If your stomach can't empty well on its own, you may have a special tube put through your nose and down into your stomach just before the test begins.
 A gentle suction on the tube will drain the stomach contents.

-If you are having the small bowel follow-through after the UGI series, you will need to wait between X-rays.
+If you are having the small bowel follow-through after the upper GI series, you'll need to wait between X-rays.
 The entire small bowel follow-through exam takes up to 6 hours, so bring along a book to read or some other quiet activity.

 How It Is Done

-A UGI series is usually done in a clinic or the X-ray department of a hospital.
-You do not need to stay overnight in the hospital.
-The test is done by a radiologist and a radiology technologist.
+An upper GI series is usually done in a clinic or the X-ray department of a hospital.
+You don't need to stay overnight in the hospital.

 Before the test

 You will need to take off your clothes and put on a hospital gown.
 You will need to take out any dentures and take off any jewelry.
-You may not smoke or chew gum during the test, since the stomach will respond by making more gastric juices and this will slow the movement of the barium through the intestines.
+You may not smoke or chew gum during the test, since the stomach will respond by making more gastric juices.
+This will slow the movement of the barium through the intestines.

 You will lie on your back on an X-ray table.
 The table is tilted to bring you to an upright position with the X-ray machine in front of you.
 Straps may be used to keep you safely on the table.
 The technologist will make sure you are comfortable during changes in table position.